FPFSoftware/FPFDisplay/README.md

 - You can use the mouse to rotate or zoom the geometry.
 - You can use the arrow keys to pan the geometry, recentering the camera.
 - If you click on a track, it will get highligthed across the views.
-- You can move across events using the "Backward" and "Forward" buttons in the "Event control" tab.
+- You can move across events using the "Prev." and "Next" buttons in the "Event control" tab.

+### Saving images

+You can save the displays by clicking the "Save" button in the "Event control" tab.
+This will capture the current status of all viewers, including zoom and camera orientation.
+The output filename can be customized by using the input field next to the "Save" button.
+The default name is `evd.png`.
+Note that the `pdf` extension can be used, but it does not fully support transparency and texturing.

 ### Using VNC on lxplus